rsnodgrass/hass-sensorpush/README.md

 * If you register a new physical sensor with SensorPush, you must restart Home Assistant to discover the new device(s).

-*  Ideally SensorPush sensors would be located within range of a [SensorPush G1 WiFi Gateway](https://www.amazon.com/SensorPush-G1-WiFi-Gateway-Anywhere/dp/B01N17RWWV?tag=rynoshark-20) for continously collecting and publishing data from the sensors to the SensorPush cloud.
-However, SensorPush sensors can also synchronize historical data over Bluetooth when nearby to an iOS or Android device with the SensorPush app).
+*  Ideally SensorPush sensors would be located within range of a [SensorPush G1 WiFi Gateway](https://www.amazon.com/SensorPush-G1-WiFi-Gateway-Anywhere/dp/B01N17RWWV?tag=rynoshark-20) for continuously collecting and publishing data from the sensors to the SensorPush cloud.
+However, SensorPush sensors can also synchronize historical data over Bluetooth when nearby an iOS or Android device with the SensorPush app).

 ## Support

 If you have trouble with installation and configuration, visit the [SensorPush Home Assistant community discussion](https://community.home-assistant.io/t/sensorpush-humidity-and-temperature-sensors/105711).

-This integration was developed to cover use cases for my home integration, which I wanted to contribute back to the community.
-Additional features beyond what has already been provided are the responsibility of the community to implement (unless trivial to add).
+This integration was developed to cover use cases for my home integration and released as a contribution to the community.
+Implementing new features beyond what exists is the responsibility of the community to contribute.

 ## Installation